Ulbora/ApiGateway/README.md

-API Gateway (runs inside customer's network)
+API Gateway (runs inside user's private network)
 ==============

+Get a **free** account on the **Free Tier** at: http://www.myapigateway.com

-A lightweight API Gateway that runs inside your network with a self service portal at: http://www.myapigateway.com
+A lightweight API Gateway that runs inside a user's private network with a self service portal at: http://www.myapigateway.com

-Copyright (C) 2016 Ulbora Labs Inc. (www.ulboralabs.com) All rights reserved.
+Copyright (C) 2018 Ulbora Labs LLC. (www.ulboralabs.com) All rights reserved.

-Copyright (C) 2016 Ken Williamson
+Copyright (C) 2018 Ken Williamson
 All rights reserved.

 # Run on